Potential Health Risks of Energy Drinks and Sports Drinks

 Consumption of Energy and Sports Drinks

-The consumption of energy and sports drinks nowadays has been increasing.
-For example, in America, the average daily consumption of teenagers of caffeine amounts to 60 to 70 mg, but it can be as high as 700 mg each day.
+The consumption of energy and sports drinks has been increasing.
+For example, teenagers' average daily caffeine intake in America is 60 to 70 mg, but it can be as high as 700 mg.

-From this data, about 1/3 of the American teenagers and ½ of college students consume energy drinks regularly.
+According to this data, about one-third of American teenagers and ½ of college students regularly consume energy drinks.
 Indeed, many caffeinated products are deliberately marketed to teenagers.

-According to the US Market Trends and Opportunities, the product sale of energy and sports drinks almost reached $25 billion in 2016.
-Surprisingly, millennials, especially men, use sports and energy drinks more often than other consumers.
+According to US Market Trends and Opportunities, the sale of energy and sports drinks reached almost $25 billion in 2016.
+Surprisingly, millennials, especially men, use these products more often than other consumers.

 Concerns about Energy and Sports Drinks